 We have agreed not to offer, sell, contract to sell, pledge, grant options to purchase, or otherwise dispose of any of our shares of common stock or securities exchangeable for or convertible into our shares of common stock for a period of 90 days after the date of this prospectus without the prior written consent of the representatives.
 This agreement does not apply to the issuance of shares upon the exercise of rights to acquire shares of common stock pursuant to any existing stock option or similar equity incentive or compensation plan.
-Our directors, executive officers and our 5% or greater stockholders have agreed, subject to certain exceptions, not to, directly or indirectly, sell, pledge, offer or otherwise dispose of any shares of common stock, options to acquire shares of common stock, options to acquire shares of common stock or securities exchangeable for or convertible into shares of common stock, for a period of 90 days from the date on which the Registration Statement of which this prospectus forms a part is declared effective by the SEC without the prior written consent of the representatives.
+Our directors and executive officers, and certain of our 5% or greater stockholders have agreed, subject to certain exceptions, not to, directly or indirectly, sell, pledge, offer or otherwise dispose of any shares of common stock, options to acquire shares of common stock or securities exchangeable for or convertible into shares of common stock, for a period of 90 days from the date on which the Registration Statement of which this prospectus forms a part is declared effective by the SEC without the prior written consent of the representatives.
+While we anticipate that substantially all of our 5% or greater stockholders will be subject to such lock-up agreements, this cannot be assured at this time.